 The first number of the VIN will tell you the year it was constructed.
 A six, for example, indicates that the vehicle was manufactured in 1966.
 The engine code will be the fifth character and is represented by a letter that corresponds to the available engines of the time.
 A GT will always have either an A or a K here since those were the only two engines the GT package was available with.

 Please keep in mind that this guide is meant to be informative.
 It’s incredibly difficult to tell these vehicles apart accurately 100% of the time because of the numerous options available at the time of purchase.
 Additionally, as these vehicles get older and more restoration is required the differences become even more obscured.
 It’s never a bad idea to get a second, or even third, opinion before investing in a classic Mustang.
+If you do end up purchasing one of these classic cars, then be sure to check out our selection of classic Mustang parts.

 Sources: Mustang 360 | Ure-Kem | Mustang Buyer’s Guide | Classic Cars |